-Contributor: written by Azure Acres clinical team member Ryan Poling, M.A.
+Contributor: Azure Acres clinical team member Ryan Poling, M.A.

 Many people understand the need to be careful when disposing of certain items: car tires, batteries, engine oil, and the like.
 Care is required when getting rid of these items because they are potentially toxic or harmful if not handled correctly.
 While many people do not immediately think of them as such, prescription medications also fall into this same category of items.
 It is important to know how to properly dispose of unused prescription drugs.

 With a glance in most people’s medicine cabinets, one will likely find a number of nearly-empty medicine bottles.
 These medicines may range from painkillers prescribed after an injury to expired psychiatric medications to old pills left over after a change in dosage.

 No matter the source, these medications require a person to be conscientious when disposing of them.
 While one’s initial impulse may be to throw the medications in the trash (which is appropriate at times, as discussed later in this article), certain medications require a bit of extra care when a person is through with them.